 You want fullness and clarity for your music, regardless of how loud it gets.
 That’s why our drivers feature volume-optimised EQ for even better performance than before.
 Get clear, balanced audio performance at any volume and a noise-rejecting dual-microphone system that provides clearer calls, even in noisy environments.
 So, when you’re playing at low volumes in a quiet office, you get the same, consistent quality as when you need to turn it up on a busy street.

 The Bose Connect app gives you easy access to everything your product has to offer.
-Get tips, unlock Bose AR and personalise your settings, so you can spend more time enjoying the music instead of setting it up.
-Bose AR-enhanced apps are currently available for iPhone and iPad users only.
-Apps for Android devices are in development.
+Get tips and personalise your settings, so you can spend more time enjoying the music instead of setting it up.

 Whether you’re at the airport or the library, you can also choose just how much you want to hear (or not hear) by adjusting the level of noise cancellation.
 And remember, sharing is caring.
 You can connect two pairs of wireless Bose headphones, so you and your friend can listen to the same thing at the same time.
 We hope you have a good playlist lined up.

 QuietComfort 35 wireless headphones II offer the same unmatched combination of acclaimed noise reduction technology, wireless freedom, audio performance, dual-microphone system and 20 hours of battery life as QuietComfort 35 headphones.
 However, QuietComfort 35 wireless headphones II also have a new Action button on the left earcup.
-In countries and languages where virtual assistants like Amazon Alexa or the Google Assistant are available, the Action button gives you instant access to voice-controlled tasks.
-In countries where virtual assistants are not available, it lets you quickly toggle through three different ANR settings for optimal performance wherever you go.
+In countries and languages where voice assistants, like Amazon Alexa or Google Assistant*, are available, the Action button gives you instant access to voice controlled tasks.
+In countries where voice assistants are not available, it lets you quickly toggle through two different ANR settings for optimal performance wherever you go.

 What is TriPort acoustic headphone structure?